Team-building games for companies, organizations, and teams

 Warm-up, team development, workshops

-Process: Several people collectively control a pen via ropes.
-The goal is a precise drawing, such as tracing a maze.
+Process: Several people jointly control a pen via strings.
+The goal is a precise drawing, such as "tracing" a labyrinth.
 Team patterns become immediately visible.

 10–25 minutes